marioy47/blog-site/posts/js-functional-programming/index.md

 ## Imperative vs Declarative programming

 Good, we now know some principles of _functional programming_ and how they get implemented in JavaScript.
-Now let's see how this can be used for developing better programs.
+But we still don't know how to use them to write better programs.

-But for that we have to make the distinction between Imperative vs Declarative programming.
+For that we have to make the distinction between Imperative vs Declarative programming.

 ### Imperative programming